ihtnc/ava-ghcopilot-workshop-ato/instructions/configurationandshortcuts.md

 1. Go to `Tools` > `Options` in the menu bar.
 2. Navigate to `IntelliCode`.
-3. Uncheck the `Show suggestions from GitHub Copilot` option to disable the inline suggestions.
+3. Uncheck the `Show suggestions from GitHub Copilot` option to disable the Code Complete.
 4. To re-enable, check the box again.

 Documentation: [Settings in Visual Studio](https://docs.github.com/en/copilot/using-github-copilot/getting-started-with-github-copilot?tool=visualstudio#enabling-or-disabling-github-copilot)